MCHS Student Handbook

 Males: Collared shirts with tuxedo.
 Appropriate socks must be worn.
 T-shirts, sunglasses, tennis shoes, flip-flops, sandals, crocs and shorts are not allowed at any time.
 No baseball caps allowed in the building.
 Facial rings (lip, eye, or nose rings) are not allowed.

 Females: Formal Floor Length Gowns are required.
 Necklines should maintain modesty with no extreme plunging.
 Dresses may be backless as long as they are not cut below the navel line or waist.
 Dresses may not have a slit that exceeds past mid-thigh.
 This is fingertip length.
-(Place your arms down at your sides; the slit cannot be passed your fingertips.
-Dresses may be two-piece but the midriff showing may only be one inch wide.
+(Place your arms down at your sides; the slit cannot be past your fingertips.
+Dresses may be two pieces but the midriff showing may only be one inch wide.
 Dresses may have mesh fabric, but any exposed area cannot exceed one-half inch wide.
 Dress should not be tight enough to reveal undergarment lines underneath.
 Navel, rear end, and excessive cleavage should be covered.
 Tennis shoes, flip-flop, sandals, crocs and slippers are not allowed.
 Facial rings (lip, eye, or nose rings) are not allowed.

 MCHS DRESS CODE POLICY

-JUDGMENT WILL BE LEFT TO THE ADMINISTRATION.
+JUDGMENT WILL BE LEFT TO THE ADMINISTRATION

 Inappropriate items will be confiscated, tagged, and placed in front office for pick up when permitted.